bananabrann/debbie/README.md

 </details>

 It was a bit of document reading and experimentally plugging things in for two days before this picture captured the very first time something displayed on the LCD screen.
-You can see it on the screen because of the birghtness, but the data is actually being received by the LCD properly. `lcd.print("hello!");` was in the code, and successfully getting to the LCD.
+You can see it on the screen because of the brightness, but the data is actually being received by the LCD properly. `lcd.print("hello!");` was in the code, and successfully getting to the LCD.

-### Mic Drop
+## Mic Drop
 <details><summary>Click for Picture!</summary>

 ![screen displays jumbled text](./src/img/testing-6.png)

 </details>

 In the code, I planned for and made sure to write clean, simple code.
 The code would check the microphone's pins every third of a second.
 The microprocessor checks its gate value.
-If it's TRUE (1), meaning a spike is detected, a function executes that reads the pin containing the microphone's envolope value.
+If it's TRUE (1), meaning a spike is detected, a function executes that reads the pin containing the microphone's envelope value.
 That value is received, and a function calls the a calculation function that returns the predicted Decibels of the sound.
 Then that number is passed to the LCD screen, where it then formats and prints the value.

 Reading documentation of the microphone was a process, but in the end data (whatever it is) was eventually displayed.
 Debugging this would take the next two to three days, and would lead to the discovery that how wires are plugged in matters.
 It was a bad wire problem.
-The envolope wire was damaged resulting in crazy, uninterbreable(sp) sentences ,and simply needed to be replaced.
+The envelope wire was damaged resulting in crazy, uninterpretable sentences ,and simply needed to be replaced.

-# It's Alive!
+## It's Alive!
-After debugging the microphone data wire issue, cleaning and cutting the wires for a higher effeciency, and formatting the printing screen to how I wanted it, Debbie finally met the Bronze Medal on March 11th, 2019!
+After debugging the microphone data wire issue, cleaning and cutting the wires for a higher efficiency, and formatting the printing screen to how I wanted it, Debbie finally met the Bronze Medal on March 11th, 2019!

 <details><summary>Click for Picture!</summary>

 ![Debbie is alive](./src/img/Debbie.png)